Robbers are using social networking sites to target men, Sacramento police say

 “It was kind of a catalyst to get this out to the community,” Heinlein said.

-The police department is encouraging people to use caution when meeting people from an online platform to sell or purchase an item, or to go on a date.
-Police recommend that interactions with people someone has met online occur during the day in a public place and that individuals are accompanied by someone they know.
+The Police Department is encouraging people to use caution when meeting people from an online platform to sell or purchase an item, or to go on a date.
+Police recommend that interactions with people met online occur during the day in a public place and that individuals are accompanied by someone they know.

 Nashelly Chavez: 916-321-1188, @nashellytweets